-According to the Dept. of Revenue fiscal note, this bill results in a revenue increase of \$60,000,000 in fiscal year 2024, and by \$178,600,000 in fiscal year 2025.
+This bill will result in a significant increase in local government revenues.
+According to the Dept. of Revenue fiscal note this bill increases local revenues by an estimated \$60 million in the eight months of impacted collections in fiscal year 2024, and by \$178.5 million in fiscal year 2025, the first full year of impacted collections.